Pillog

 MVP

-Pillog’s primary features allow users to customize medication schedules, track daily progress, receive reminders, and retrieve drug information easily.
-The MVP focuses on the onboarding experience and medication reminder setup flow for new users—ensuring it is intuitive, quick, and personalized.
+Pillog allows users to customize medication schedules, track daily progress, receive reminders, and retrieve drug information easily.
+This MVP focuses on the onboarding and the medication reminder setup flow—ensuring an intuitive, personalized experience for new users.

 System: iOS only